openservicebrokerapi/servicebroker/spec.md

 ## Updating a Service Instance

 By implementing this endpoint, service broker authors can enable users to modify two attributes of an existing service instance: the service plan and parameters.
 By changing the service plan, users can upgrade or downgrade their service instance to other plans.
-By modifying properties, users can change configuration options that are specific to a service or plan.
+By modifying parameters, users can change configuration options that are specific to a service or plan.

 To enable support for the update of the plan, a broker MUST declare support per service by including `plan_updateable: true` in its [catalog endpoint](#catalog-management).